 Over time, your skin will show signs of age.
 It’s natural: Skin loosens up because it starts to lose proteins called collagen and elastin, the substances that make the skin firm.
-The result is wrinkles, sagging, and a crepey appearance on your hands, neck, and face.
+The result is wrinkles, sagging, and a crepey appearance on your hands, arms, above the knees, abdomen, neck, and face.

 There are numerous anti-aging treatments available to change the look of older skin.
 Dermal fillers can improve the appearance of wrinkles for several months.
 Plastic surgery is an option, but it is expensive, and recovery can take a long time.

 If you’re looking to try something other than fillers but don’t want to commit to major surgery, you may want to consider skin tightening with a type of energy called radio waves.

 How Does Radiofrequency Skin Tightening Work?